(1) Economic Conditions in Countries, Regions and Industries

 (3) Reliance on Specific Industries

-Specific fields on which the NSK Group is heavily dependent include automotive bearings and automotive products, which account for more than one-half of its sales; in precision machinery, the sales ratio is high for semiconductor production and machine tool industry products.
+Specific fields on which the NSK Group is heavily dependent include automotive bearings and automotive products, which account for some 70% of its sales; in precision machinery, the sales ratio is high for semiconductor production and machine tool industry products.
 For industrial machinery bearings and precision machinery products, NSK strives to increase the relative sales ratio of the broader general machinery field and aftermarket to mitigate the impact from downward fluctuations in those fields upon which NSK is highly dependent.
 Nonetheless, there is a risk that the business performance and financial position of the Group could be adversely affected by sudden declines in demand from the aforementioned industries.

 (4) Credit Risks